chleung510/bookstoreWeb/README.md

 - Redux is being used for handling client's request as it is convenient way to handle client's request and handle errors when processing the request.

-  # lines for testBranch

-  1. this is for test Branch.